Modules available in our Curriculum Warehouse

 Each module, and the lessons within the modules, can be completed independently or together in a classroom.
 All modules work toward helping students internalize interdisciplinary STEM concepts and the skills of research and systems biology.
 Systems thinking, collaboration, inquiry-based experimentation and problem-solving are key components of these learning experiences.
 The modules purposefully weave together multiple Next Generation Science Standards through researching real-world phenomena.
 Please see our Standards Addressed page for compiled information and each of our individual lesson pages for specific standards addressed.
 See our home page for more general information on our program.

 Ecological Networks, is typically taught in 8-12th grade life science courses.
 This curriculum supplement consists of three subunits that can each be taught independently.
-These subunits work together to teach students how to think on a systems level while collaborating and applying their understanding to a case study involving an extreme environment.
-In 2007, this module was certified by WA State LASER (Leadership and Assistance for Science Education Reform) as exemplary materials according to their rigorous guidelines.
+These subunits include an Introduction to Systems, an Introduction to Extremophiles and a Great Salt Lake Case Study.
+The subunits work together to teach students how to think on a systems level while collaborating and applying their understanding to a case study involving an extreme environment.
+This module was certified by WA State LASER (Leadership and Assistance for Science Education Reform) as exemplary materials according to their rigorous guidelines.

 In the module, Environmental Influence on Gene Networks, students in high school biology, genetics, environmental science and biotechnology courses complete the steps systems scientists take when investigating how organisms induce phenotypic changes in response to the environment.
 This two week instructional module consists of four components: Scientists Prepare and Plan, Investigating the Response of Halobacterium in Various Stimuli, Data Analysis to Propose Network Function, and Analysis of Response and Network Interactions.